 For more than 20 years, CLIR has partnered with organizations to help raise awareness about the legal and practical threats to audio and audiovisual content.
-Two examples are our work with the National Recording Preservation Board, which led to the creation of the Library of Congress National Recording Preservation Plan in 2012 and our Cataloging and Digitizing Hidden Special Collections and Archives regranting programs.
+One example is our work with the National Recording Preservation Board, which led to the creation of the Library of Congress National Recording Preservation Plan in 2012.
+Through our Cataloging and Digitizing Hidden Special Collections and Archives programs, which date from 2008, CLIR also has substantial regranting experience.